Workforce Analytics is a necessity today for HR to play a strategic role

 • Talent Analytics can improve management decision making and eventually build trust of workforce and bring transparency.
 Predictive analytics can help in succession planning, budgeting basis models , which are function of business cycles.

-• Data mining will help to understand root cause of primary HR challenges like lower employee engagement and attrition
+• Data mining from your payroll solution will help to understand root cause of primary HR challenges like lower employee engagement and attrition

 • Big data – helps in computing and rendering hundreds of valuable workforce and performance metrics including sophisticated analysis to support company goals, such as analyzing recruiting metrics against learning & development programs to calculate how quickly new hires can get up to speed, correlating recruitment metrics against performance management metrics to analyze any issues in both sub-systems.